-120. If a Member of the Assembly is convicted of a felony by a superior court, his or her right to further compensation or expenses is thereupon suspended, and his or her membership on any committee is thereupon suspended.
+120. If a Member of the Assembly is convicted of a felony by a superior court, the Member's right to further compensation or expenses is thereupon suspended, and the Member's membership on any committee is thereupon suspended.
 If the conviction becomes final, the right of the Member to further compensation or expenses shall terminate and any compensation or expenses withheld shall be forfeited to the state.
-If the conviction is reversed by an appellate court or a motion for a new trial is granted, and the Member is thereafter found not guilty or the charges against him or her are dismissed, the amounts of the withheld compensation or expenses shall be paid to the Member and the suspension of his or her committee membership shall terminate.
+If the conviction is reversed by an appellate court or a motion for a new trial is granted, and the Member are dismissed, the amounts of the withheld compensation or expenses shall be paid to the Member and the suspension of the Member's committee membership shall terminate.

-Whenever a Member is convicted of a felony in the superior court, the Committee on Rules shall give written notice thereof to the Controller, directing him or her to discontinue any further payments to the Member unless and until the Committee on Rules notifies the Controller that the Member has been found not guilty or that the charges against him or her are dismissed.
+Whenever a Member is convicted of a felony in the superior court, the Committee on Rules shall give written notice thereof to the Controller, directing the Controller to discontinue any further payments to the Member unless and until the Committee on Rules notifies the Controller that the Member has been found not guilty or that the charges against the Member are dismissed.
 The Controller may not draw any warrant payable to that Member except as provided in this rule.